 Steeped in history, Windsor Castle perches proudly on a lush wooded hill overlooking the Thames.
 Dating back to Norman times, with sweeping landscaped gardens and turreted Round Tower, it’s easy to see why it’s the Queen’s favourite weekend residence royal Windsor.
 Enjoy a fascinating through–the–keyhole peek at the lavish State Apartments, home to priceless artworks by Rembrandt and Leonardo da Vinci, and visit St. George’s Chapel, the atmospheric final resting place of former monarchs including Henry VIII.
-You can visit Queen Mary’s Dolls’ House, a truly incredible structure complete with working lifts, running water, electricity and wine bottles, all in miniature!

 The true meaning of this ancient, awe-inspiring creation has been lost in the mists of time.
 Was Stonehenge a temple for sun worship, a healing centre, a burial site or perhaps a huge calendar?
 How did our ancestors manage to carry the mighty stones from so far away and then, using only the most primitive of tools, build this amazing structure?
 Surrounded by mystery, Stonehenge never fails to impress.